scopeusc/scope-f18/lesson-5/README.md

 Run your application with `npm start` inside your working directory (The same folder where your `package.json` is, not `src` folder!).
 You should see something like this:
 ![Main UI](ui1.png)

-I am sorry if you are bothered by the misalignment of the prices, me too, but UI is not the priority of this lesson.
-However, it can be a good exercise for you if you want to fix it.

 ## Part 5 - Create the popup windows
 In this final part of the tutorial, we are sending a message from the a render process and processing it in `main.js`